 In scientific degrees, an emphasis on creative thinking and problem solving can sometimes be missing.
 There are no formulas in the consulting world, and sometimes those with Chem backgrounds are known to be a little uncomfortable having to construct answers without the benefit of a formula.
 Again, we recommend showing you also have had a love for business during your undergrad years, as well as some familiarity with business concepts.
 An undergraduate STEM degree can form a potent duo when combined with an MBA, as firms are always looking for candidates with science backgrounds to work with clients from those industries.

 Do you agree?
 Did we miss anything?
-Comment below to let us know what you think the top consulting majors might be – and stay tuned for the upcoming installments in our series!
+Write to us and let us know what you think the top consulting majors might be – and stay tuned for the upcoming installments in our series!